KimmyBeeW/stat-blog/README.md

-## Another Stat386 Theme
+## Stats Blog

-This is another theme choice for your Stat 386 blog.
+Built from Another Stat386 Blog Theme.
+This blog is about being creative with basic data visualization.